 Most active-passive systems depend on writes going to a single primary at a time.
 The primary is the “active” node because it allows writes.
 Replicas only copy updates from the primary, but don’t allow writes, which makes the replicas “passive.”

 Why is running multiple primaries in an active-passive system a “problem,” though?
-It’s a problem because clients might write data to both primaries, but only one primary synchronizes correctly with its replicas.
+It’s a problem because clients might write data to both primaries, but only one synchronizes with replicas.

 So Client A might write data to the “true” primary, Primary 1, while client B writes to the “false” primary, Primary 2.
 Primary 1 is correctly replicating to the replicas, but Primary 2 is not replicating.
 Because no replicas are following Primary 2, data written to it will probably be lost.